-If you are unable to attend work due to severe weather or other travel difficulties then you may be required to take time from your annual leave allowance to cover any absence or to take unpaid time off by agreement with your manager.
+If you are unable to attend work due to severe weather or other travel difficulties then you will be required to take time from your annual leave allowance to cover any absence or to take unpaid time off by agreement with your manager.
 There may be circumstances in which employees are able to work at home, but this will be entirely at the discretion of the Company.

-2.5 Rest Breaks
+2.6 Rest breaks